If You'd Treat a Bruise, Why Not Your Broken Heart?

 5. Speak to Yourself With Compassion

-Research by Dr. Kristin Neff shows that self-compassion—treating yourself with the same kindness you'd show a good friend—reduces cortisol levels, decreases anxiety and depression, and increases emotional resilience.
+In their 2013 Journal of Clinical Psychology study, Kristin Neff and Christopher Germer found that participants in the Mindful Self-Compassion program showed lower salivary cortisol, decreased anxiety and depression scores, and higher emotional resilience — durable across follow-up measurement.
 When you're hurting, ask yourself: 'What would I say to a friend going through this?'
 Then offer yourself that same gentle understanding.
 Self-compassion isn't self-indulgence; it's a research-backed path to healing.

 When to Seek Additional Support